Skip to content

 })

-That reads well because the world gives the trial meaningful handles:
+The world gives the trial meaningful handles such as:

 • current.users.subscriber